Makalu Basecamp Trek

-- A trekking holiday to basecamp of the world`s 5th highest peak
+- Trekking holiday to the basecamp of the world`s 5th highest peak

-- Trek across the Shipton Col to the south side of Makalu
+- Trek across the Shipton La to the south side of Makalu

-- Rare mountain views of the Kangshung face on Everest from Nepal
+- Rare mountain views of Everest`s hidden Kangshung Face

 - Remote area of the Nepal Himalaya with few other trekkers

-Makalu (8481m), the world's fifth highest summit, is normally climbed from a basecamp at Sherson (c.4700m), a lovely high grazing area close to the tip of the Barun Glacier and surrounded by an awe-inspiring array of Himalayan peaks.
+Makalu (8481m), the world's fifth highest summit, is normally climbed from a basecamp at Sherson (4700m), a lovely high grazing area close to the tip of the Barun Glacier and surrounded by an awe-inspiring array of Himalayan peaks.
 The return trek into this remote alpine world is one of the finest in Nepal and is accessed by way of a short flight to the airstrip at Tumlingtar above the Arun River.
 From here, our trekking route takes us through pretty terraced farmland and a number of delightful villages, before climbing to cross the Shipton La (4229m).
 At the high points of this classic trekking holiday, the views extend from Makalu to distant Kangchenjunga.
 We have a full day to explore above Sherson, gaining surprising views of the Kangshung (east) Face of Everest as well as close-up perspectives of the impressive Chamlang and of Makalu's towering South Face.
-This is a holiday for the connoisseur of Nepal trekking.
+It is important to note that this is a holiday for the connoisseur of Nepal trekking, using lodge accommodation of a generally more basic standard than that found in the popular trekking areas, such as the Khumbu.
+If you are not prepared to ‘rough it' in this way, we would suggest that this trip may not be for you.
+Please call our office if you have any concerns about this.

 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out our extensions